 Home equity loans

-HELOCs are similar to home equity loans but with one key difference: they act like a line of credit rather than a lump sum loan.
-If you qualify for a HELOC, you’ll be given access to a line of credit that amounts to a portion of the equity you’ve built in your home.
+HELOCs are similar to home equity loans but with one key difference: They offer a revolving line of credit instead of a lump sum loan.
 You can draw from the HELOC multiple times and you’ll only be required to pay on the interest during the draw period.
-This type of funding is best for homeowners who aren’t sure the size of the project or the final amount of funding that they’ll need, but as with home equity loans, HELOCs are secured against your house, so make sure you can pay it back before you sign.
+HELOCs are best for homeowners who aren’t sure the size of the project or the final amount of funding that they’ll need.